 The pictures managed to create bokeh effect which was blurry enough to give a nice depth of field.

 While one can easily use the Manual-Mode and tune it to their taste.
 This mode allows one to change the focus, ISO, shutter speed and white balance.

-In low light situations, the phone tries to crank up the ISO which results into slightly bright shots with lower details.
+In low light situations, the phone tries to crank up the ISO which results in slightly bright shots with lower details.
 That’s when the Dynamic De-Noise comes in the picture and manages to reduce the noise to some extent in the pictures.
 It also doesn’t suffer from Lens Flare which is found on the Google Pixel.

-As far as videos are concerned the OIS and EIS manages to give less shaky videos, though it isn’t as smooth as the one found on iPhone 7 or S7 Edge.
+As far as videos are concerned the OIS and EIS manage to give less shaky videos, though it isn’t as smooth as the one found on iPhone 7 or S7 Edge.
 There’s very little focusing issue during the videos, the PDAF does its job and is able to focus on subjects reliably.

 It has a good camera but not the best in the market, though in it’s price range it is a top shot.

-Unlike their first iteration, the OnePlus One which had stereo bottom facing speakers.
+Unlike their first iteration, the OnePlus One which had a stereo bottom facing speakers.
 The One Plus 3 is accompanied by a single speaker at the bottom.
 It’s loud to hear the notifications, calls or even YouTube videos.